ibnerd007/Poker-Stats/README.md

 - Money won before showdown ($)
 - Hands played during session

-*Note: All stats are tracked positionally as well (except money won), and can be viewed in command line output.*
+*Note: All stats are tracked positionally (except money won).
+Stats broken down by position can be viewed in command line output.*

 ##### Instructions for use
 Run main script -> `runPokerStats.py` (contains GUI)